mskcc/tempo/docs/running-the-pipeline.md

 ## After Successful Run

-Nextflow creates a lot of intermediate output files.
+Nextflow generates many intermediate output files.
 All the relevant output data should be in the directory given to the `outDir` argument.
 Once you have verified that the data are satisfactory, everything outside this directory can be removed.
-In particular, the `work` directory will occupy a lot of space and should be removed.
+In particular, the `work` directory will contain all intermediate output files, which takes up a great deal of disk space. and should be removed.
 The `nextflow clean -force` command does all of this.
 Also see `nextflow clean -help` for options.

 ::: warning Be aware
 Once these files are removed, modifications to or resumption of a pipeline run **cannot** be done.
 :::

+## Resuming the Pipeline